FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

     </label>
 </div>

-If you want to use the API for your upload, check out the box ["API calls from the terminal"](api.md#uploading-api-basics) in Part 2.

 ## Customizing the schema

 To document our simulation setup workflow, we need to reference files within our ELN entry.
 For standardization and search capabilities, it is best practice to use existing classes in the MetaInfo.
 However, NOMAD also allows users to customize the schema to their own specific needs.
 Let's create our own schema to store annotated files within an ELN.

+!!! warning "Attention"
+    Understanding the details of the customized schema below is beyond the scope of this tutorial, and is not necessarily the adviced route for the most robust customization.
+The important take away is that you can in principal create you own schema.
+In this case we have done so to enable storage of annotated files.

 Create a file `ELNFiles.archive.yaml` with the following contents:

 <h4><code>ELNFiles.archive.yaml</code></h4>
 ```yaml